Student support: accessibility and reasonable adjustments

 If you need urgent help

 Please note that we are not a crisis service.
-If you are in a situation where you need immediate help or medical and mental health support, please either contact your GP or care team, call NHS 111, or in emergencies dial 999.
+If you are in a situation where you need immediate help or medical and mental health support, please contact your GP or care team, call NHS 111, or in emergencies dial 999.
 If you are worried about harming yourself or others please dial 999 or call the Samaritans on 116 123.